 Dibea says that the motor produces has around 200 watts of power.
 There is two power modes – normal and max mode.

 This variant comes with a 2,200mAh lithium ion battery that’s built-in the vacuum itself.
-So you don’t have the option of buying an extra battery to be able to use this vacuum while the other battery is still charging.
+So you don’t have the option of buying an extra battery to use this vacuum while the other battery is still charging.

 According to Dibea run time in normal mode is 30 minutes and in max mode, around 15 minutes.

-It will take between 4 to 5 hours to fully charge.
+It will take between 4 to 5 hours to charge fully.

 This vacuum comes with a three-stage filtration system that will help keep the filter cleaner for a longer period meaning you don’t have to clean it as often.

 The first stage is the cyclone separation system that keeps dirt and dust from seeping through the mesh filter and away from the main cotton filter on top.

-The primary filter isn’t a HEPA filter so if you have allergies; you may want to opt for something like a Dyson V7 that has a HEPA filter.
+The primary filter isn’t a HEPA filter so if you have allergies; you may want to opt for something like a Dyson V7 with a HEPA filter.
 It isn’t as versatile, but it performs great.

 Bare floor cleaning

 To see how this vacuum performs on bare floor please go back and watch the video above if you have not.

 The soft roller bar will work best on bare floor.
-It can clean fine to larger sized debris from dust to cheerios because of the clearance that it has.
+It can clean fine to larger sized debris from dust to cheerios because of its clearance.

 This tool isn’t original to Dibea.
-It was Dyson who was the first to introduce this type of device and now manufacturers have copied the concept.
+Dyson was the first to introduce this type of device, and now manufacturers have copied the concept.

 If you have homes with lots of bare floor like hardwood, tile or linoleum, this is a no-brainer option.

-Since my home does not have carpet, I used a low pile rug to simulate how this vacuum performs on it.
+Since my home does not have carpet, I used a low pile rug to simulate how this vacuum performs.